-SUICIDE RISK ASSESSMENT TOOL
+SUICIDE RISK ASSESSMENT TOOL Student Name/DOB: Location: Date:

-Student Name/DOB: : Location: D ate: The purpose of this checklist is to determine a student's level of suicide risk.
-The assessing party should be the administrator/designee or school site crisis team member(s). st w ba udent's responses ir ith the ASSESS spe ackground informati items with the ASK specification, please directly pose these questions to the student in the space provided and mark the check boxes, as appropriate.
-The indicates Unable t crification should not be asked directly, but rather explored by the assessing party to on.
-Gathering of additional information may also include interviewing other involved interviewing to other data gathering sources (i.e. MiSIS, iSTAR, teacher reports/observations). o Assess. o gather The ite ems onal CATEGORY ASSESSMENT QUESTIONS 1.
+The purpose of this checklist is to determine a student's level of suicide risk.
+The assessing party should be the administrator/designee or school site crisis team member(s). ste wi udent's responses ir ith the ASSESS spe ackground informati udent history, and re items with the ASK specification, please directly pose these questions to the student.
+To the space provided and mark the check boxes, as appropriate.
+The indicates Unable to A cification should not be asked directly, but rather explored by the assessing party to gon.
+Gathering of additional information may also include interviewing other involved individently for the state of the student of the student involved individently to other data gathering sources (i.e. MiSIS, iSTAR, teacher reports/observations).
+Assess.
+T The ite additio ems onal CATEGORY ASSESSMENT QUESTIONS 1.
 Current Problem/ Situation ASK: Tell me what happened.
 2. Current Ideation ASK: Are you thinking about suicide/killing yourself now?
-Yes No ASK: How long have you been feeling this way?
+Yes No ₽ ASK: How long have you been feeling this way?
 3. Communication of Intent ASSESS: Has the student communicated directly or indirectly ideas or intent to harm/kill themselves?
 (Communications may be verbal, non-verbal, electronic, written.
 Please note that electronic communications may include texting and social media.)
 Indicate what was said and how this was communicated.
-Yes No ļ.
-ASK: Have you ever shared your thoughts about suicide with anyone else?
-Yes No Ļ ASK: To whom?
-What did they say when you told them?
-4. Plan ASK: Do you have a plan to harm/kill yourself now?
-Yes No Ļ ASK: What is your plan?
+Yes No ASK: Have you ever shared your thoughts about suicide with anyone else?
+Yes No Ģ ASK: To whom?
+What did they say when you told them? • 4.
+Plan ASK: Do you have a plan to harm/kill yourself now?
+Yes No Ģ ASK: What is your plan?
 5. Means and Access ASK: Do you have access to weapons, guns, medication?
-Yes No L· ASSESS: Does the student have the means/access to kill themselves?
-Yes No Ō ASSESS: Indicate means and access. •
+Yes No Ļ ASSESS: Does the student have the means/access to kill themselves?
+Yes No Ģ ASSESS: Indicate means and access.